b-palaniappan/axum-sqlx/README.md

 - [x] Argon2id password hashing algorithm.
 - [x] Add openapi / Swagger UI documentation.
 - [ ] JWT token based authentication and authorization.
+- [ ] Add caching with Redis.
+- [ ] Add logging using tracing.
 - [ ] Add secret manager to store secrets.
 - [ ] Rest api client using reqwest.
 - [ ] Unit and Integration testing.
 - [ ] Dockerize the application.
 - [ ] CI/CD pipeline using GitHub Actions.

+## Caching
+- Use Redis as cache store.
+- When use login-in create a JWT token and store the user profile info, permissions and roles in Redis with TTL of 1 day, which is same as JWT token expiry.
+- On each JWT token check, validate the token and get the user profile info from Redis to get the permissions and roles.
+- On logout, or token expiry, delete the user profile info from Redis.

+## Roles and Permissions
+### Roles
+- ADMIN
+- USER
+- SERVICE

+### Permissions
+- READ
+- WRITE